-The Animal management worker program (AMW) gives local Aboriginal people in four shires of the Northern Territory - East Arnhem, West Arnhem, MacDonnell and Tiwi Islands, the skills and knowledge to deal with the issues that arise from dog management in remote Indigenous communities.
+The Animal management worker program (AMW) gives local Aboriginal people in three shires of the Northern Territory - East Arnhem, West Arnhem, MacDonnell and Tiwi Islands, the skills and knowledge to deal with the issues that arise from dog management in remote Indigenous communities.

 The Northern Territory Aboriginal benefit account provided $2.89 million in funding for the project which is managed by Animal Management in Rural and Remote Indigenous Communities (AMRRIC).
 The project will run for three years and assist in the creation of 14 positions for Aboriginal animal management (AMW) or environmental health workers.
 AMRRIC will give training and support to the AMWs over the three years of the project and is working to have the positions created on a permanent basis across the Northern Territory.